 - ¼ tsp black pepper

-- Bake for 30-35 minutes, until the edges have started to crisp and the center is heated through.
+- Bake 30-35 minutes, until the edges of the loaf brown.